Need pet insurance with no waiting period?

-Can I get pet insurance with no waiting periods?
+Can I get pet insurance with no waiting period?

 In most cases, you will have to serve a waiting period before you get covered.
-While there are some companies that don’t enforce waiting periods, this usually only applies to accident-only insurance.
-It’s important to plan carefully and insure your pet as early as possible so that it’s protected against injury and disease.
+While there are some companies that don't enforce waiting periods, this usually only applies to accident-only insurance.
+It's hard to find immediate pet insurance when you need to make a claim, so it's important to plan in advance and insure your pet as early as possible so that it's protected against injury and disease.

 The waiting period is the time between when you take out your insurance policy and when it comes into effect.
-If you take out pet insurance the day before a vet visit, you won’t be able to claim a benefit for that visit.
-Only after a determined stretch of time will you be able to claim back on your policy.
+If you take out pet insurance the day before a vet visit to investigate an illness, you won’t be able to claim a benefit for that visit. .

 There are two main reasons why waiting periods exist:

 - Pre-existing conditions.
-This is a condition that you know your pet will need treatment for and therefore cost your insurer in rebates.
+This is a condition that you know your pet will need treatment for and therefore cost your insurer.
 It’s important to be aware of whether your pet’s breed is known for developing particular conditions, for example, King Charles Cavaliers are known for developing heart conditions.